 Welcome to seanbaileyarchitecture.com.
-This platform showcases some of my personal work and interests and life goals throughout my life and career.
-I graduated from the MArch course at the Welsh School of Architecture in 2018 and more recently the Part III Professional Studies course in 2020, I am now working as a chartered architect in London.
-I continue to pursue my voyage through the labyrinth of the architectural world looking for bigger and better challenges in my life and truly enjoy pushing myself to new limits.
+This platform showcases some of my personal work; my interests and accolades throughout my life and career.
+Since graduating from the MArch course at the Welsh School of Architecture in 2018 and more recently the Part III Professional Studies course in 2020, I am now working as a qualified and RIBA chartered architect in London.
+I continue to pursue my voyage through the labyrinth of the architectural world looking for bigger and better challenges and truly enjoy pushing myself to explore new design frontiers.

 – Sean Bailey, 2023